-The Manitoulin-Sudbury DSB is funded under Ontario Works employment to provide formal and informal child care to eligible Ontario Works participants.
+The Manitoulin-Sudbury DSB is funded under the Ministry of education to provide formal and informal child care to eligible Ontario Works participants.
 The Manitoulin-Sudbury DSB is committed to the strategic management of its child care allocation to support clients' transition from Ontario Work to employment.